Rob Shuter

-Overview

 In 2007, Shuter became the executive editor of the American edition of OK! magazine.
-During his tenure, the magazine reached its millionth issue and secured several high-profile exclusives, including an interview with Britney Spears during a period of personal and professional challenges.
+During his tenure, the magazine achieved its first million selling issue and secured several high-profile exclusives, including an interview with Britney Spears during a period when she had personal and professional challenges.

 Career

 Public relations

-Shuter previously worked at Dan Klores Communications, where he represented a range of high-profile clients, including Jennifer Lopez, Jessica Simpson, Alicia Keys, Sean "Diddy" Combs, Jon Bon Jovi, Naomi Campbell, and Paris Hilton.
+Shuter worked at Dan Klores Communications, where he represented a range of high-profile clients, including Jennifer Lopez, Jessica Simpson, Alicia Keys, Sean "Diddy" Combs, Jon Bon Jovi, Naomi Campbell, and Paris Hilton.

 Magazine Editing

 After representing Us Weekly, Shuter joined OK! magazine at the suggestion of its owner, Richard Desmond.
 During his tenure as editor, the magazine published several high-profile exclusives, including the reunion of Anna Nicole Smith's daughter Dannielynn's Larry Birkhead, Eva Longoria's wedding, and baby photos of Matthew McConaughey, Jessica Alba, and Sheryl Crow.

-Under Shuter’s leadership, OK!s market share increased, eventually Life & Style in the celebrity weekly category.

-Television - Naughty But Nice With Rob
+Television – Naughty But Nice With Rob

 Shuter hosted the half-hour talk show Naughty But Nice with Rob, produced by Mark Cuban's HDNet.
 The pilot episode featured celebrity guests including Molly Sims, Teresa Giudice from The Real Housewives of New Jersey, and Michael Lohan.
 The show premiered on 6 November 2010.